yasp/yasp/doc/instructions.md

   // the code is the static part of the bitcode which is representing this command.
 It is at the very
   // beginning of the bitcode and must be unique across all instructions since the emulator uses it
   // to identify the commands.
   // The value can be given as number literal or as string containing a binary representation of a number.
+Literal
+  // values must not exceed one byte in length, binary values do not have a length limitation.
   "code": [
     {
       "value": 0x10